-Individual therapy: Patients have the opportunity to meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for an individual therapy session every day during their time in treatment at Covington Behavioral Health Hospital for a depressive disorder.
-Additional individual therapy sessions may be scheduled based upon patient need.
+Individual therapy: Patients in the inpatient program may meet with a member of our social service staff (LCSW, LMSW, LPC, or PLPC) or nursing staff (RN or LPN) for individual therapy as needed.
 Individual therapy allows patients to address issues that they may be hesitant to bring up during group sessions, provides them with one-on-one feedback and guidance from experienced professionals, and helps them to develop effective skills for managing the symptoms of a depressive disorder.

 - Activity groups

 Group therapy sessions, which are typically offered at least five times during each treatment day at our hospital, are led by nurses, activity therapists, mental health technicians, and members of our social services staff.